 “I simply don’t understand the opportunity,” one veteran magazine publisher told us at a recent industry conference.
 “My magazines are sponsor-driven.
 My issue archive includes hundreds of back issues.
 I have all these vendors and partners offering to digitize my back issue archive and make it available online.
 But I don’t have a clue how I make any money if I do it.
 Near as I can figure, my digital magazine archive is worthless.”

 Consumers are telling us loud and clear what they want—are you listening?
 Download a copy of our 2018 Mequoda Magazine Consumer Study for FREE, to find out how you can improve your digital magazine rapport with subscribers.

-Now, I do understand my colleague’s dilemma.
+Now, we do understand our colleague’s dilemma.
 Historically, she has sold advertising pages into an issue, published that issue, and sent invoices to her sponsors.
 The issue is now dead to her.
 Because her magazine has always been free to readers, she sees no market for back issue sales through retail partners that would generate meaningful revenues.

-I do hesitate to prescribe free business advice to someone I have just met.
-In my experience, free consulting advice is often the same bad fit as a free pair of shoes.
-With that caveat, I’ll share with you now the list of revenue-generating ideas I shared with my colleague after knowing her for less than five minutes:
+We do hesitate to prescribe free business advice to someone we’ve just met.
+In our experience, free consulting advice is often the same bad fit as a free pair of shoes.
+With that caveat, we’ll share with you now the list of revenue-generating ideas we shared with our colleague after knowing her for less than five minutes:

 Four ways to monetize a free digital magazine archive